waguinhofilhow/isic2024-skin-cancer-detection/README.md

 Patient metadata and lesion descriptors are modeled using **CatBoost**, a gradient boosting algorithm particularly well suited for heterogeneous tabular datasets containing both numerical and categorical variables.

 The metadata preprocessing pipeline includes feature engineering, categorical feature handling, and the generation of Out-of-Fold predictions through five-fold Stratified Group Cross-Validation.
-After validating the selected hyperparameters, a final CatBoost model is retrained using the complete metadata dataset and later used during inference.
+After validating the selected hyperparameters, two inference strategies were evaluated: a single CatBoost model retrained on the complete dataset and an ensemble of the five cross-validation models.
+The ensemble consistently achieved superior leaderboard performance and was therefore adopted for the final competition submission.

 ### Image Models